jxxcarlson/minilatex-b/src/Architecture.md

 # Architecture of the MiniLaTeX Compiler

+_This document is a work-in-progress._

-The MiniLaTeX provides two modules, `MiniLaTeX` and `LaTeXMsg`.
+The MiniLaTeX packaged provides two modules, `MiniLaTeX` and `LaTeXMsg`.
 The function

 ```elm